 Dissenters are not new to the Church of Jesus Christ of Latter Day Saints.
 They have walked its halls and made a mess of things since the very beginning.
-Though the modern day church has attempted to obfuscate much of the dissent of the early days of the church by simply calling it apostasy, avoiding the conversation altogether, or by omitting it from official record, there is enough outside the correlated material of the church to gather a certain level of understanding of the WHY behind the disaffection of its most promising members.
+The modern church has attempted to obfuscate much of the dissent of its early days by simply labelling dissent as apostasy.
+This method acts like dormant virus ready to unleash mayhem.
+Even though blacklisting dissenters from the conversation, or omitting them from the history of the church, there is enough outside the correlated material to gather a certain level of understanding of the WHY behind the disaffection of its most promising early days members.

-Below are mini-biographies of people that found themselves rejecting what they at one time believed to be the kingdom of God on earth.
+Below are mini-biographies of people that found themselves rejecting what they once believed to be the kingdom of God on earth.
 I think you will come to find that they did not make this decision lightly, and in many cases, was the cause of great personal loss.
-To those that are believers in the Church it can be difficult to understand why anyone would want to leave it.
+To those that are believers in the Church it can be difficult to understand why anyone would want to walk away.
 In essence, their belief is that there are no good reasons to leave it.
 It is my belief that this is because the institutional church has proactively and carefully constructed a mechanism to hide both the dissenters and the reasons for their dissent from the common member.
-Those that oppose or attempt to change the structure of the Church have systematically been disposed of since the beginning days of the church.
 Once you are painted as an apostate, you are placed into a category that is to be shunned and observed at a distance with skepticism.
-In most instances, you will be either forgotten or your story will be summed up with generalizations that purposefully mislead in favor of the faith and not the individual.
+In most instances, you will be either forgotten or your story will be summed up with generalizations that highlight why you are wrong and they are right.